MuscarellaLab/CompSkills/people.md

 **email**: hlwoody@alaska.edu
 **website**: hlwoody@github.io
 **about me**: I am studying permafrost microbes!
-**research**:
+**research**: I am exploring the energy (carbon) limitations of bacteria in the permafrost.
+I am researching this to understand how the bacteria has adapted to cold conditions, and what effects this has on their gene regulation and functionality.

 <br>

 ## Augustus Snyder
 *Graduate Student in UAF Biological Sciences*

 **email**: amsnyder7@alaska.edu
 **about me**: I am a first year PhD student here at UAF in Kristin O'Brien's lab.
 Outside of the lab and classes, I really like cycling and making  coffee & espresso.
 I'm beginning to get into climbing, and I hope to explore cross-country skiing in the near future!
 **research**: I will be working on a project involving the physiological response of Antarctic notothenioid fishes to hypoxia stress.
 Currently, I'm planning on first characterizing these fishes' response to hypoxia stress using NMR-based or Mass Spec-based metabolomics approaches.
 Next, I will be measuring the effect of hypoxia acclimation on the transcription factor HIF-1's target genes using RNA-seq methods and transcriptomics analyses.
 My third chapter is still a bit nebulous at this point in time, but I'm considering measuring the effect of hypoxia stress on isolated mitochondrial respiration in different tissues.

 <br>